Oscar-Nominated Movies Streaming Now on Hulu

-Aurora (Shirley MacLaine) and Emma (Debra Winger) Greenway have an extremely close, but controlling relationship.
+Aurora (Shirley MacLaine) and Emma (Debra Winger) Greenway have an extremely close, but dysfunctional relationship.
 When Emma marries Flap Horton (Jeff Daniels), moves away with him, and has three kids, she maintains her relationship with her mother by phone.
-However, when her relationship falls apart and Emma is diagnosed with cancer, her mom is who stays by her side.
+However, when her marriage falls apart and Emma is diagnosed with cancer, it’s her mom who stays by her side.

 Watch: Terms of Endearment

 Grief affects everyone differently, even within the same home.
 Beth and Calvin Jarrett (Mary Tyler Moore and Donald Sutherland) and their son Conrad (Timothy Hutton) are struggling to live after the death of their other son, Buck.
 While Beth tries to revive their old life, Conrad wrestles with guilt over his brother’s death.
 Calvin plays referee for his struggling family until one day, the fragile balance begins to wobble.

 Ordinary People won the Academy Award for Best Picture, along with awards for Best Director, Best Supporting Actor (Timothy Hutton), and Best Screenplay — Based on Material from Another Medium.